The best Dutch ovens explained

 What is special about a Dutch oven?

-Aside from its versatility, what makes a Dutch oven special is its ability to retain heat, which is not only a more energy efficient way to cook but also ensures food stays hot and ready to eat long after the stove has been turned off.
+As well as being a sturdy vessel that can move from the stovetop to the oven, a Dutch Oven’s ability to retain heat, coupled with its appealing design, truly makes it a one pot wonder.
+It’s a great dish to serve large family meals like pasta, soup and braised meat because food stays hot and ready to eat long after the stove has been turned off.
 Just be sure to use a trivet when plating up directly from the table or benchtop.

 What is the difference between a Dutch oven and a crock pot?

-While both have the ability to slow cook, a crock pot is an electrical appliance whereas a cast iron round Dutch oven is a piece of cookware that can be used on the stove or in the oven.
+While both have the ability to slow cook, a crock pot is an electrical appliance whereas a cast iron round Dutch oven is a standalone piece of cookware that can be used on the stove or in the oven.
+A Dutch oven is also made using cast iron material, while a crock pot is made of porcelain.

 Want more?
 Also see: